Lucy Raven: Events in 2025

 From 11 October 2025 to 19 January 2026, British-American visual artist Lucy Raven presented her new exhibition, Rounds, at The Curve Gallery within the Barbican Centre in London.
-The show included the UK premiere of her video installation Murderers Bar (2025), which explores themes of cyclical violence and environmental restoration in the American West.
+The show included the UK premiere of her moving image installation Murderers Bar (2025), showing the un-daming of the Klamath River and the consequent rush of water to the Pacific Ocean, using both aerial film and lidar/sonar generated animation.
 The piece combines sculpture, moving image, and ecological narratives.
 Raven, known for her work at the intersection of art and cinema, garnered critical attention for her focus on the hidden history of dam projects in the U.S..